Sports

 BIOGENA SPORTS - BCAA 500 - 120 Kapseln

 Ashwagandha capsules can also support muscle growth.
-In our latitudes, the Indian plant Ashwagandha is also known as the “sleep berry”.
+In our part of the world, the Indian plant ashwagandha is also known as ‘sleep berry’.
 Some studies have shown that an extract from this plant can increase muscle mass and strength.

-The omega 3 fatty acids already mentioned can also be supplemented.
-Supplementation is particularly recommended in this case, since an adequate omega 3 supply is not achieved in western societies even with regular fish consumption.
-A vegetarian or vegan diet is even worse when it comes to omega 3.
-Fish or algae oil, both in liquid form or as capsules, allows easy dosing and a reliable intake of omega 3 fatty acids.
+The aforementioned omega-3 fatty acids can also be obtained through supplements.
+Supplementation is particularly recommended here, as even with regular fish consumption, Western societies do not achieve a sufficient intake of omega-3.
+The situation is even worse for vegetarians and vegans.
+Fish or algae oil, either in liquid form or as capsules, allows for easy dosing and a reliable supply of omega-3 fatty acids.

-According to the BIOGENA GOOD HEALTH STUDY, an optimal omega 3 index was 10% – however, only a few of the subjects were able to achieve this.
-88 out of 100 people were not optimally supplied (omega 3 index < 8%).
-On average, the subjects achieved a value of only 6.34%.
-In contrast, according to current thinking, most preventive effects only occur in the range of 8-11%.
+According to the BIOGENA GOOD HEALTH STUDY, the optimal omega-3 index is 10% – but only a few of the test subjects were able to achieve this.
+88 out of 100 people were not optimally supplied (omega-3 index < 8%).
+On average, the test subjects achieved a value of only 6.34%.
+However, according to current thinking, most preventive effects only occur in the range of 8-11%.

 Other useful muscle-building supplements include zinc , vitamin D and maca – a tuber from the Peruvian Andes that has earned a reputation as a superfood.
 Also vitamin B6, which has important functions in protein metabolism.